eduarddrenth/Configuration/README.md

+Busy refactoring towards loosly coupled support for parsing, marshalling and unmarshalling.....created a branche in subversion for this.

+It will be worthwhile waiting for the upcomming version!

 This project is about configuration of applications and about parameterization of Objects.

 This library offers annotations and processors, parsers, typing, observing changes, serialization, cloning and more when working with